 Easiest Snickerdoodle Recipe

-There’s a reason cake mix cookies are becoming so popular.
-They’re a foolproof way to getting fluffy cookies every time.
-Lemon cake mix cookies and spice cake mix cookies are two of my other favorites you have to try!
+I swear this is why cake mix cookies are becoming so popular.
+Lemon cake mix cookies, spice cake mix cookies and gooey butter cookies are more favorites you have to try!

 Recipe Ingredients